 Why Does Local Journalism Matter?

-To advance this pillar of civic engagement, the DCF is the fiscal sponsor of the Local Journalism Initiative (LJI) and a partner in operating the DCF Journalism Internship Program.
+To advance this pillar of civic engagement, the DCF partners with the Local Journalism Initiative (LJI) to operate the DCF Journalism Internship Program.

 - Increase high-quality local news, which strengthens our democracy and civic engagement;

 - Increase coverage of Delaware’s BIPOC (black, indigenous and people of color) and other historically underrepresented communities; and

 - Increase the population of future journalists who have experience with and are committed to covering historically underrepresented communities, including BIPOC.